 Blank canvas venues offer an amazing opportunity to do something different for your big day and really make it your own.
 So do it your way; be bold, be brave, and dare to dream up a wedding that you and your guests will still be talking about on your ruby wedding anniversary.

-Don't forget to sign up for your free wedding budget spreadsheet to help you to start your wedding planning off on the right foot:
+Don't forget to sign up for your free guide, Five Steps to an Extraordinary Wedding, to really get your planning off on the right foot :)